futuretap/InAppSettingsKit/README.md

     - (void)settingsViewController:(IASKAppSettingsViewController*)sender buttonTappedForSpecifier:(IASKSpecifier*)specifier;

 The sender is always an instance of `IASKAppSettingsViewController`, a `UIViewController` subclass.
 So you can access its view property (might be handy to display an action sheet) or push another view controller.
 Another nifty feature is that the title of IASK buttons can be overriden by the (localizable) value from `NSUserDefaults` (or any other settings store - see below).
 This comes in handy for toggle buttons (e.g. Login/Logout).
-See the sample app for details.
+See the [sample application](#sample-application) for details.

 By default, Buttons are aligned centered except if an image is specified (default: left-aligned).
 The default alignment may be overridden.